Our Equation:

 30% Land, 70% Ocean, 100% Responsibility

-Over 70% of Earth is covered by oceans, which are directly impacted by our everyday lives.
-Ocean waste, created from our daily activities, has grown into an urgent issue.
+Over 70% of the Earth is covered by oceans, which are directly impacted by our everyday lives.
+Ocean waste, generated by our daily activities, has grown into an urgent issue.
 In the past, we may not have realized the true impact of our routines on the ocean.
 But every action has a ripple effect, leading to waste that ultimately ends up in the sea.
-As individuals on the 30% of land, we all have a responsibility to address this waste challenge, turning our love for the ocean into real, practical actions.
+As individuals on the 30% of land, we all have a responsibility to address this waste challenge, turning our love for the ocean into real, practical action.

 Our Connection to the Ocean